Rugby-Italy's Lamb excited for New Zealand challenge | Sports-Games

 Rugby-Italy's Lamb excited for New Zealand challenge

-Dino Lamb may be a new face in this exciting Italy squad, but the English-born lock has already made a big impact, and is relishing the prospect of taking on the All Blacks at the Rugby World Cup.
-Lamb joined Italy's provisonal squad before the World Cup, and did enough to impress coach Kieran Crowley to make the cut for France.
+Dino Lamb may be a new face in this exciting Italy squad, but the English-born lock has already made a big impact, and is relishing the prospect of taking on the All Blacks.

 "I didn't want to just turn up because of my Italian background.
 I needed to know I had something to offer the group," Lamb said, and the 25-year-old quickly showed his worth.
 He played in three of Italy's warm-up games, scoring a try against Romania.
 In France he followed that up with another try in his first World Cup game in Italy's win over Namibia.